google/dspl/docs/dspl2-spec.md

 When data for a DataSlice is provided as a CSV table, it must follow these conventions:

 * The first row of the table is a header that contains the names the columns.
-* The columns corresponding to the slice’s dimensions are named after their corresponding `columnIdentifier`s or `@id`'s fragments.
+* A column corresponding to a slice `dimension` has a header name of the corresponding `SliceDimensionMapping`'s `columnIdentifier`, if provided, or the fragment part of the corresponding `CategoricalDimension` or `TimeDimension`'s `@id`.
-* The columns corresponding to the slice’s measures are named after their corresponding `columnIdentifier`s or `@id`'s fragments.
+* A column corresponding to a slice `measure` has a header name of the corresponding `SliceMeasureMapping`'s `columnIdentifier`, if provided, or the fragment part of the corresponding `StatisticalMeasure`'s `@id`.
-* The columns for `StatisticalAnnotation`s are named as the corresponding measure's ID, followed by an asterisk (`*`).
+* The columns for a measure's `StatisticalAnnotation`s are named as the measure's header name, followed by an asterisk (`*`).
 * The table contains one row per observation (i.e., combination of dimension values).

 #### Examples